gtadigital/ProfileParser/README.md

 ## License:

-XML2XMLTransformer (c) by Institute for the History and Theory of Architecture, gta digital, ETH Zurich
+ProfileParser (c) by Institute for the History and Theory of Architecture, gta digital, ETH Zurich

-XML2XMLTransformer is licensed under a
+ProfileParser is licensed under a
 Creative Commons Attribution-ShareAlike 4.0 International License.

 This file is subject to the terms and conditions defined in file 'LICENSE.txt', which is part of this source code package.